mozilla/nunjucks/docs/templating.md

 ### wordcount

-Counts and outputs the number of words in a string.
+Count and output the number of words in a string.

 **Input**